gaildev10/100devs-calculator/README.md

-# 🔢 #100Devs Push Project001: Calculator
+# 🔢  A simple calculator

 ### Goal: Build a Simple Calculator using JS OOP best practices